nielsbasjes/yauaa/documentation/content/using/Limitations.md

 In this case you will see this being reported as a "Samsung Nexus 6", which is obviously wrong.

 ## Device Name and Device Brand
-The detection of the brand and name of the device are the most britle and unreliable part of the output.
+The detection of the brand and name of the device are the most brittle and unreliable part of the output.

 There are a few reasons for this: